lasircc/las_1_knowledge_base/docs/biobank.rst

 	....

-The procedure sets the the availability attribute equal to 0 in the table ``Aliquot`` of the biobank DB.
+The procedure sets the the availability attribute equal to 0 in the table ``Aliquot`` of the Biobank DB.
 Successively, it sets the endTimestamp in the Aliquot table of the Storage DB.
 Then, the tube is eliminated if it is set as "single use".

 .. note::  Please remember that by default all the created tubes are set to **"single use"**.